 Scouring is a process that removes any waxes and oils used in the production of the fabric so that the fabric can absorb the dye.

-Mordanting (from the verb 'to bite' in French) is a substance which helps the natural dye bond, or 'bite', to the fibre.
+Mordanting (from the verb 'to bite' in French) is a process which helps the natural dye bond, or 'bite', to the fibre.
 Without a mordant, many natural dyes will fade with washing and exposure to sunlight.
-Our preference is to use dyes high in tannin to keep recipes 100% plant-based, but we occasionally use alum or iron and necessary, especially for items that will be washed often.
+Our preference is to use dyes high in tannin to keep recipes 100% plant-based, but we occasionally use alum or iron when necessary, especially for items that will be washed often.

 Natural dyeing usually involves heating plant materials to extract their colour, however cold water dyeing is possible too.
 Pre-prepared fabric is bundled and steamed or immersed in the dye bath for 1-24 hours to achieve deep and colourfast shades.